New research shows data centre acquisition upsurge

 In aggregate 68 M-A deals were closed in 2018 with a total value of around US$16 billion.
 While this grand total does include five billion-dollar-plus deals, there were none that reached 2017's scale with Digital Realty's acquisition of DuPont Fabros or the Equinix acquisition of Verizon's data centers in 2017.

 The largest deal of 2018 was allocated to a group of Asian investors who purchased a 25 percent stake in Global Switch, which was valued at around $2.8 billion.
 There were four other deals that reached or exceeded the billion-dollar mark, claimed in acquisitions by Digital Realty, Iron Mountain, GTT, and Brookfield Infrastructure Partners.

 There were another 18 deals that were valued in the $100 million to $1 billion range, and 45 smaller deals that were each valued at up to $100 million.

-“There is a clear trend towards enterprises not wanting to own or operate their own data centres, as CIOs focus more on features and services that they can provide to their internal clients and less on the complexities of running data centres,” says Synergy Research Group chief analyst and research director John Dinsdale.
+“There is a clear trend towards enterprises not wanting to own or operate their own data centers, as CIOs focus more on features and services that they can provide to their internal clients and less on the complexities of running data centers,” says Synergy Research Group chief analyst and research director John Dinsdale.

-“As enterprises increasingly look to various outsourcing options, this is driving specialist data centre operators to increase both the scale and the reach of their data centre footprint.
-This bulking up is often best accomplished, or sped up, by acquiring other data centre operators.
-We expect to see a lot more data centre M&A over the next five years.”
+“As enterprises increasingly look to various outsourcing options, this is driving specialist data center operators to increase both the scale and the reach of their data center footprint.
+This bulking up is often best accomplished, or sped up, by acquiring other data center operators.
+We expect to see a lot more data center M-A over the next five years.

 Somewhat further back is a number of other serial investors, which includes CyrusOne, Iron Mountain, Digital Bridge/DataBank, NTT, and Carter Validus.